3 months of full-time travel, what have I spent?

 Flights = $1,325

 I squeezed in nine flights during that period.
-From the Gold Coast to Melbourne to Adelaide to Melbourne to Adelaide to Melbourne to Adelaide to Melbourne to Adelaide to Brisbane.
+From Adelaide to Melbourne to Adelaide to Melbourne to Adelaide to Melbourne to Adelaide to Melbourne to Adelaide to Brisbane.
 Yes, I’m getting to know the South Australian, Victorian and Queensland flight routes very well.

 Accommodation = $579.94